Information Note – Treated Articles

 What are the regulatory requirements for treated articles?

-Treated articles are defined as a pest control product under the Pest Control Products Act.
-The antimicrobial preservative used to treat the article, is always required to be registered or otherwise authorized under the Pest Control Products Act; however, the PMRA will not require the registration of some articles treated with an antimicrobial preservative, if they meet certain criteria.
-Even though some articles may be exempt from registration (including documentation and renewals), they are still subject to regulatory oversight.
+Treated articles are pest control product under the Pest Control Products Act.
+The antimicrobial preservative used to treat the article is always required to be registered or otherwise authorized under the Pest Control Products Act; however, the Pest Control Products Regulations authorize (meaning registration is not required for them to be used and sold in Canada) some articles treated with an antimicrobial preservative if they meet certain criteria.
+Even though registration is not required for these authorized treated articles, they are subject to regulatory oversight under the Pest Control Products Act.

 Treated articles that require registration

-If a pesticide has been incorporated into or applied to an article in order for the article to act as a delivery mechanism for the pesticide, the pesticide (for example, insecticide) and the treated article (for example, clothing) must each be registered as a pest control product under the Pest Control Products Act.
-In this example, the clothing acts as a delivery mechanism for the pesticide when it is treated with an insecticide to repel mosquitoes or ticks.
+If a pesticide has been incorporated into or applied to an article in order for the article to act as a delivery mechanism for the pesticide, the pesticide and the treated article must each be registered under the Pest Control Products Act.
+For example, in the case of clothing treated with an insecticide to repel mosquitoes or ticks, both the clothing and the pesticide used to treat it would need to be registered.

 Treated articles that require registration of the pesticide only

-Thus, for articles treated with antimicrobial preservatives, the PMRA will generally exempt the article itself from registration, as long as the following conditions are met:
+In this case, the treated article itself would be authorized as long as the following conditions are met:

 Examples of treated articles regulated under the Pest Control Products Act

 Table 2 provides some examples of treated articles that typically require or do not require registration under the Pest Control Products Act.
-In the table, all examples require the pesticide used to treat the articles to be registered.
-In the first five treated articles examples, the antimicrobial preservative is used to extend the life of the product itself and therefore the article itself does not require registration.
-However, in the case of packaging materials (for example, sheets, stickers) the antimicrobial preservative is protecting an external product and the treated article is considered a delivery mechanism and therefore the article does require registration.
+All examples in the table require the registration of the pesticide used to treat the articles.
+In the first five examples, the preservative is used to prevent degradation of the article itself and therefore the article does not require registration.
+However, in the last three examples, the treated article is considered a delivery mechanism (for example, packaging materials, such as stickers, where the antimicrobial preservative is protecting the packaged contents), and the article does require registration.

 What is required of manufacturers and importers of articles treated with an antimicrobial preservative?

-Manufacturers treating articles with antimicrobial preservatives in Canada are required to use an active ingredient(s) and an end-use product(s) that are registered or otherwise authorized under the Pest Control Products Act for that use and within the range of approved rates.
+Manufacturers treating articles with antimicrobial preservatives in Canada are required to use preservatives (end use product(s)) that are registered or otherwise authorized in Canada under the Pest Control Products Act for that use, and within the range of approved rates.

 Is Canada's approach to treated articles similar to that of other countries?